OdysseyMomentum/odysseymomentum.github.io/README.md

 ## About the GitHub setup

-- All the teams were created on forehand and email invites were send to the teamleads.
+- All the GitHub teams and repos were created on forehand and email invites were send to the teamleads.
 - Please check these invite emails from GitHub.
 - Your repo is added to a team that is part of the [OdysseyMomentum Organization](https://github.com/odysseymomentum)
 - Your team repo can be private or public

 ## Adding more team members?

-If you need team members to be invited to team inside the org please find FrankFonteijn or MichielCuijpers on Discord
+If you need team members to be invited to team please find FrankFonteijn or MichielCuijpers on Discord

 ## More repos?